Air Conditioning Maintenance Checklist

 Keep your unit clean.
 A routine check of the evaporator and condenser coils and drip pans will help you avoid bigger problems down the line.
 Lack of cleaning can lead to deposits of debris that can clog and ultimately ruin your air conditioner.
 A wipedown with a damp washcloth or paper towel is typically all you need for basic maintenance.

 As always, it is important to know that major appliance repair or replacement requires professional assistance.
 Don’t attempt to fix major damages yourself.
-To get expert help maintaining your air conditioning unit consider a home warranty policy like TotalProtect® Gold that includes quarterly maintenance checks in addition to repair and replacement coverage.
+To get expert help with your air conditioning unit, consider a home warranty policy like TotalProtect®.

 Visit our home care center for free home maintenance downloads.